 - Lower Maintenance Costs – Easier to maintain

-- Built in thermostat – On most models a thermostat is used to control temperature
+- Built-in thermostat – On most models, a thermostat is used to control the temperature

 - Safe for unsupervised use – Multiple redundant safety features allow direct fire heaters to stay running without supervision.
 Priority Rentals heaters are CSA and UL rated.

 Some drawbacks to using direct fired heaters are:

 - Ventilation Required – The room must have some level of air exchange.
 Direct fired heaters cannot be used in a tightly sealed structure unless windows and doors can be opened for air exchange.

 - Adds moisture and carbon monoxide into the air.